anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 asynchronous communication:
-: time-wise interrupted communication between a pledge and a registrar or PKI component.
+: time-wise interrupted communication between a pledge and a registrar or PKI component

 authenticated self-contained object:
 : data structure